 The most famous example is probably the internal structure of an SAP BW cube.
 What from a business or user perspective looks like one single “cube”, is actually a set of multiple tables, and the relationships between them can be described as a multi-level hierarchy (“star” or “snowflake” schema).
 This complex structure, which requires many joins when a query or a report is executed, slows down in-memory databases considerably.
 Therefore, SAP designed a new, simpler data model for SAP BW on HANA and consequently called it HANA-Optimized InfoCubes.
 But this new data model is not only optimized for HANA.
 It is optimized for in-memory computing in general.
 Therefore SAP on Oracle users who have activated Oracle Database In-Memory can implement it as well, the only difference being the name (Flat InfoCubes or simply Flat Cubes).

 A less famous, nevertheless important optimization is Table Declustering.
 A cluster table stores a complete (logical) record in one single (physical) table column.
 Such a complex value can be interpreted by the SAP Application Server, but not by a database server – which means that code pushdown is not possible, if a cluster table is involved.
 Therefore SAP now supports Table Declustering, for HANA as well as for the Oracle Database.

 The benefits of the CDS framework just described are by no means restricted to SAP applications (i.e. standard applications created by SAP developers).
 For customers, home-grown applications are an essential part of their SAP landscape.
 Many of these applications could significantly benefit from using CDS features.

 CDS views can be exposed via OData.
 Based on the OData exposure of CDS, it is then rather straightforward to create SAP Fiori applications using the development framework SAP WEB IDE.
-For details see the whitepaper ABAP Core Data Services on anyDB.
+For details see the report ABAP Core Data Services on anyDB.